Arghun dynasty: Arghun governors of Kandahar

-Wars with Babur
+Relations and Wars with Babur

 The Arghuns ultimately lost control of their portion of Afghanistan to the Timurid prince Babur, who had been expelled from Transoxiana by the Uzbeks and had made his way south to Husayn Bayqarah's kingdom.
 In 1501/1502 Mukim had peacefully gained the submission of Kabul, which was in chaos after the death of its ruler Ulugh Beg II.
 This was contested by Babur, who besieged and took the city in 1504; Mukim fell back to Kandahar.

 After Dhu'l-Nun Beg's death Babur decided that as long as Shah Beg and Mukim remained in Kandahar they would remain a threat to them.
 In 1507 or 1508 he attacked them, but the brothers saved their position by agreeing to submit to the Uzbek Muhammad Shaybani.
 In the following years Babur spent his time fighting against the Uzbeks in an attempt to regain Samarkand, giving Shah Beg and Mukim a degree of respite.

 Shah Beg Arghun, however, seems to have realized that in the long term it would be impossible to hold Kandahar against Babur.
 In 1520, in the hopes of establishing a new power base, he invaded Sindh, where the Samma dynasty was struggling under Jam Feroz.
 Shah Beg defeated Jam Feroz's army and proceeded to sack Thatta.
 The two sides agreed to a peace, where Shah Beg gained the upper half of Sindh (Thatta) while the Sammas retained the lower half (Bukkur).
 Jam Feroz almost immediately broke this agreement, but was defeated by Shah Beg and forced to flee to Gujarat.
 This marked the end of Samma rule in Sindh, as Shah Beg gained control of the whole region.